brady-robinson/Applied-Statistics-for-Applied-Linguistics-with-R/README.md

 # Appled Statistics for Applied Linguistics with R

-The videos and code begins with R fundamentals and proceeds through inferential statistics and classical test theory.
+This course's video and code begin with R fundamentals and proceeds through inferential statistics and classical test theory.
 Files in this repo represent the raw code that accompanies a series of how-to videos for doing applied statistics in R with Applied Linguistics examples.
 I worked on this project with Dr. Payman Vafaee at Columbia.

 ## Youtube Tutorials